 A battery backup is certainly important, but it is by no means your only failsafe.
 First and foremost, we always recommend that our clients have a solid Disaster Recovery Plan in place.
-A DR plan is your best bet to ensure that system backups are being run on a regular basis.
+A DR plan, created with an experienced Miami IT Consulting firm, is your best bet to ensure that system backups are being run on a regular basis.
 It also restores access to critical data in case of power failure, server crash, or physical damage to your location.
 DR planning varies greatly based on where the data will be hosted, how it will be accessed and how quickly you need it to be restored.
 In the event of a hurricane or flood, you may need the ability to work remotely for days or weeks.

 However, many companies do not have Business Continuity or Disaster Recovery plans in place.
 In general, they are more costly and complex to setup than APC battery backup power protection alone.
 Of course, it’s probably too late to create a full-scale Disaster Recovery Plan before this particular storm.
 However, even if you don’t have a DR plan, there are still steps you can take to protect your data.

 At this point, I would recommend assessing the condition of your UPS and weighing out the risks.
 First, have your current power usage and protection level professionally tested by a qualified IT Services firm.
 Aside from the potential costly downtime, it is also possible to lose actual data if the UPS isn’t working properly.
 If the battery backup isn’t working (check for a red light!) or wasn’t configured correctly, any connected hardware may just crash.
 It that case, when power is eventually restored, the result may be crashed servers and potentially lost data.